meetuparchive/learn-rust/class1.md

 println!("hello {:?}", Person { name: "emma".into(), age: 32});
 ```

-Type level derivation is an extremely useful to in reducing the amount of boiler plate that you'd have to write out by hand otherwise.
+Type level derivation is an extremely useful tool in reducing the amount of boiler plate that you'd have to write out by hand otherwise.
+It's there to use to your advantage so use it often where appropriate.

 ---